mnieber/skandha/README.md

 }
 ```

-## Note: the todos container has selection, highlight and filtering

-In `createContainer.ts` we see how `createContainer()` creates a `todosCtr` object that has three facets: selection, highlight and filtering.
-After creating the container, the `installCallbacks()` function is called to determine how the facet operations are implemented.
-In this case, we only install the `select()` callback function.

 ## Callbacks are installed with `setCallbackMap()`

 We call `setCallbackMap()` to install a callbackMap object for each operation of the `Selection` facet.
 In our case we only have one operation (`selectItem()`) that has only one callback (`select()`).
 This callback function calls `handleSelectItem()` to take care of doing the selection.
 This is a typical pattern: you want the call to `setCallbackMap()` to be as short and readable as possible, so that it's easy to understand what happens in each operation of each facet.

 ## Callbacks can take care of side effects

 An important advantage of using callbacks is that they can also take care of side effects.
 In this case, it calls `highlightFollowsSelection()` to ensure that selected items are also highlighted.
 Note that the callback function is able to connect selection and highlight because it has access to the entire container.
+Keeping the code of `setCallbackMap()` short also helps the reader to understand which interactions take place.
+This is vital, because we are purposely mixing concerns in this part of the code, which means that there is a higher risk of confusing the reader.

 ## The callback function can access the callbackMap object through `this`.